s3r3t0/sereto/docs/default_templates/building_blocks.md

 ## Variables

-- `c`: The [VersionConfig](../reference/models/config.md#sereto.models.config.VersionConfig) object for the current version of the report.
+- `c`: The [VersionConfig](../reference/models/config.md#sereto.models.config.VersionConfig) object for the current version of the project.
 - `config`: The full [Config](../reference/models/config.md#sereto.models.config.Config) object (most of the time, you should use `c` instead).
-- `version`: The version of the report.
+- `version`: The version of the project.
-- `report_path`: Path object to the report directory.
+- `project_path`: Path object to the project directory.

 ### [VersionConfig](../reference/models/config.md#sereto.models.config.VersionConfig) variables

 The attributes of the `c` object are also accessible directly.
 Primarily, the `c` object is used for invoking methods.

-- `id`: The ID of the report.
+- `id`: The ID of the project.
-- `name`: The name of the report.
+- `name`: The name of the project.
 - `version_description`: The description of the version (e.g. "retest").
 - `targets`: List of targets.
 - `dates`: List of dates.